hilaryp/Phila-short-a/outline.md

 Educational attainment and the retreat from the Philadelphia short-a system

 1. Introduction
-    * Socioeconomic status plays a role in linguistic stratification; it is a multidimensional construct, one element being education
     * Indeed, there is some reason to think that educational attainment might be particularly important for our understanding of local sound change
         [Here I need to dig into lit on education & prestige, attitudes surrounding "localness" -HP]
     * Traditional way to operationalize it: college vs. not